MirageNet/Mirage/doc/docs/guides/remote-actions/client-rpc.md

 }
 ```

 When running a game as a host with a local client, ClientRpc calls will be invoked on the local client even though it is in the same process as the server.
-So the behaviours of local and remote clients are the same for ClientRpc calls.
+So the behaviors of local and remote clients are the same for ClientRpc calls.

 You can also specify which client gets the call with the `target` parameter.